I used this recipe

 Makes Serves 46-50 meatballs.
 Serving size is 3 meatballs.

 3 pounds of any meat (I used ground bison, ground chicken and pork (which has the least amount of fat)

-2 1/2 cups of oats, panko, bread crumbs, sweet roasted or whatever grain - I used butternut squash
+2 1/2 cups of oats, panko, bread crumbs, sweet roasted potatoes or left over veggies you have to use up - I used butternut squash

 1 tbsp of olive oil